Explore Islay

 What is there to do in Port Ellen on Islay?

 Port Ellen is where the CalMac ferry arrives on the south coast of Islay — 45 minutes from our Bruichladdich properties.
 Beyond the ferry, it is the starting point for the south coast distillery cluster: Laphroaig, Lagavulin, and Ardbeg are all within 10 minutes' drive east, and Port Ellen Distillery reopened in 2024.
+Port Ellen has a Co-op supermarket (slightly smaller than the Bowmore branch but well-stocked) and a Spar with a deli, specialty food and a zero-waste refill section — useful if you're staying on the south coast or need to top up before the ferry.
 The Copper Still café by the ferry terminal serves excellent coffee and food — our guests always stop there on a south coast day.
 SeaSalt Bistro on the waterfront is a good dinner option if you're spending the evening on the south coast.
 Kilnaughton Bay near Port Ellen has a safe sandy beach suitable for families.
 Port Ellen itself is a functional port town rather than a picturesque village, but its position as the gateway to the best whisky drive on the island makes it essential to know.

 How far apart are the main villages on Islay?